neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

-The data from these separate machines are then combined in a central storage machine - this may be a particular computer in the lab or  high-performance computing (HPC) system.
+The data from these separate machines are then combined in a central storage machine - this may be a particular computer in the lab or a high-performance computing (HPC) system.

 Following data collection, the entire project or subsets of the data are downloaded to other machines (e.g a researcher's laptop) for analysis.